RocketChat/docs-old/administrator-guides/authentication/cas/README.md

 - SSO Base URL: `https://<<CAS_website_url>>/cas`

 The SSO Base URL should point towards the URL of the CAS service.
-If in doubt, navigate to the CAS service and remove 'login' (if existing) from the end of the URL.
+When in doubt, navigate to the CAS service and remove 'login' (if existing) from the end of the URL.

 - SSO Login URL: `https://<<CAS_website_url>>/cas/login`